amohan751/freelancer-rest-service/README.md

 ## Deliverables ##
   Your challenge is to create a Spring Boot REST API with the specified API calls below.
 You are free to use any frameworks/libraries you want and add additional features as long as the specified functionality is in place.
 ## Submission ##
-  - Please ensure that you share the exact steps to run the application or include docker-
+  - Please ensure that you share the exact steps to run the application or
-  - compose and Dockerfile to run it seamlessly.
+  - include docker-compose and Dockerfile to run it seamlessly.
   - Build a Docker container for each service you implement.
   - The submission should be in the form of a GitHub repository link.
 ## Planning ##